-Pope Francis: Hospital stay for bronchitis!
+Pope Francis: hospitalization for bronchitis!
 Stable condition?

 Transparenz: Redaktionell erstellt und geprüft.